conortierney/mywork/README.md

 *Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).*
 *Extra: Modify the program to deal with account numbers of any length*

 Context: bank account numbers can be stored as 10 character strings, some applications only display the last 4 characters(digits) with the first 6 characters displayed as X's for security reasons.

+The 1st part of the program prompts the user to enter a 10 digit number.
+This is a string of 10 characters and not a 10 number string.
+The *if* statement checks that exactly 10 digits are entered, if not the program outputs and ERROR message.
+Then the *else* statement is used to print the account number with only the last 4 digits showing.

+Part 2: The program is modified to deal with user input of an acoount of any length.

+***user calls:***
+`python accounts.py

+***user input 1:***
+`Please enter a 10-digit account number:0987654321

+***output:***
+`Bank account number:  XXXXXX4321`

+***user input 2:***
+`please enter an account number(any length):112233`

+***output:***
+`bankaccnumber:  XXXXXX`